TfLlu/TfL-API/docs/en/RESTAPIs/Occupancy/CarPark/id.md

 ```

 ## License
-Please refer to [Occupancy](/RESTAPIs/Occupancy.md#license) for information about the train and bus stop data licensing.
+Please refer to [Occupancy](/RESTAPIs/Occupancy.md#license) for information about the occupancy data licensing.
 {% endblock %}